Monday, May 25, 2026

 • Schema drift

-Even if nothing changes:
+Even without major changes:

-• Teams change
+• Teams rotate

-• New fields get added.
+• New fields accumulate

-• Legacy data persists
+• Legacy data lingers

 Dashboards Are Instruments, Not Reality

 The dashboard provides important signals such as altitude, speed, heading, but it is not the sky, the weather, or the terrain itself.
-It is a representation of reality, not reality.

 Dashboards can provide powerful insights, but they should never be treated as the entire picture of what is happening in the business.